 Dr. Suzuki observed that all children learn to speak their own languages with great accuracy, complete with local inflections.
 He believes this demonstrates a remarkable ability by the child.
 Think about it, how hard it is for an adult to start learning to speak a foreign language?
 However all children learn to speak their mother tongue with the greatest fluency and ease.

 Suzuki noticed that children are surrounded by these language sounds all the time, even before they were born.
 He reasoned that if children were surrounded by musical sounds to the same degree, they would develop an equally remarkable ability in music.

 Why Suzuki Piano?

 As a part of Melody's Honours and Masters degree, she discovered many different piano pedagogical approaches in her research.
-Suzuki Education came across as the most natural and positive piano learning method for young children aged three to seven.
+Suzuki Education came across as the most natural and positive piano learning method for young children aged three to six.

 The benefits of music education cannot be justified by words as it is really a life education.
 However, most piano teaching methods and piano teachers cannot successfully teach young children as the reading of music is required, and often this skill has not yet developed.
 It is illogical to refuse young children such a noble and priceless education based on that one factor, especially at that age their brain is the most pliable.
-Suzuki Education allows a child to experience and explore his/her musical potential as soon as the necessary motor skills are developed, and children are then taught how to read and compose music when they start to read and write at a school age, or when their fundamental piano techniques have been grasped.
+Suzuki Education allows a child to experience and explore his/her musical potential as soon as the necessary motor skills are developed, and children are then taught how to read and compose music when they start to read and write in school, or when their fundamental piano techniques have been grasped.

 This means Suzuki students will have benefited from years of intellectual stimulation and emotional growth, compared to the students who are only permitted to start their music learning at a later age limited by their reading abilities.